-As you browse in you local antique store or peruse items in an online auction, you might see vintage enamelware pitchers.
+As you browse in your local antique store or peruse items in an online auction, you might see vintage enamelware pitchers.
 These beautiful and practical items are as useful today as they were a century ago.

 What Is Enamelware?

-Enamelware was extremely popular in the nineteenth century due to its affordability, durability, and beauty.
+Enamelware was extremely popular in the 19th century due to its affordability, durability, and beauty.
 To make enamelware, manufacturers create an enamel mixture out of superheated quartz, feldspar, metal oxides, water, clay, and other materials.
 This mixture was then cooled and compressed to eliminate excess water.
 The resulting product was similar to glass and was ground up and fused to a base material like tin, cast iron, or aluminum.
 Also known as "graniteware" or "agateware," vintage enamelware often features beautiful stone-like swirls and speckles.

 Where to Find Vintage Enamelware Pitchers

 Because enamelware is so durable, it's not difficult to find a wide variety of vintage and antique enamelware pitchers.
 Here are a few of the best places to shop for enamelware kitchen items, including pitchers:

 - Look in your own kitchen cabinets, and check with family members.
 Enamelware items are often passed down through the generations, since they are so durable.

 - Scan the wares at flea markets and garage sales.
 It may take some searching to find just the right enamelware pitcher in these settings, but you'll get a great deal.

 - Browse the selection at your local antique shops.
 Remember that antique sellers will often negotiate on the price of an item, and enamelware pitchers are no exception.